knpuniversity/symfony2-series/knpu/episode2/remember-me.rst

             secured_area:
                 # ...
                 remember_me:
-                    key: The name of our cat is Edgar!
+                    key: "The name of our cat is Edgar!"

-Now, just open the login template and add a field named ``_remember_me``:
+Next, open the login template and add a field named ``_remember_me``:

 .. code-block:: html+jinja